rwbutler/TypographyKit/README.md

 From the macOS Terminal run `carthage update --platform iOS` to build the framework then drag `TypographyKit.framework` into your Xcode project.

 For more information [see here](https://github.com/Carthage/Carthage#quick-start).

+## Example App

+An example app exists in the [Example directory](https://github.com/rwbutler/TypographyKit/tree/master/Example) to provide some pointers on getting started.

 ## Usage